Thomas Ruffin: Biography

 Thomas Ruffin was born on November 17, 1787, at the residence of his maternal grandfather Thomas Roane at Newington in King and Queen County, Virginia.
 Ruffin graduated from the College of New Jersey and studied law in North Carolina under Archibald Murphey.
-He began the practice of law in Hillsborough, North Carolina, where he also farmed.
-He was elected to several terms in the North Carolina House of Commons and served as a Superior Court judge from 1816 to 1818 and from 1825 to 1828.
-In 1828, the state called upon Ruffin to bring the State Bank of North Carolina out of debt as its new President, which he did in one year.
-The legislature then named him to the state Supreme Court.
+He began law practice in Hillsborough, North Carolina, where he farmed.
+He was elected to several terms in the North Carolina House of Commons and served as a Superior Court judge from 1816 to 1818 and 1825 to 1828.
+In 1828, the state called upon Ruffin to bring the State Bank of North Carolina out of debt as its new president, which he did in one year.
+The legislature then named him to the state supreme court.

 Supreme Court service

 "The election of former Superior Court Judge and State Bank President Ruffin to the bench in 1829 effectively ensured the North Carolina Supreme Court's survival," according to Martin Brinkley.
 Ranked by Harvard Law School Dean Roscoe Pound as one of the ten greatest jurists in American history, Ruffin singlehandedly transformed the common law of North Carolina into an instrument of economic change.
 His writings on the subject of eminent domain—the right of the state to seize private property for the public good—paved the way for the expansion of railroads into North Carolina, enabling the "Rip Van Winkle State" to embrace the industrial revolution.
 Ruffin's opinions were cited as persuasive authority by appellate tribunals throughout the United States.
-The influence his decisions exercised upon the nascent jurisprudence of the states then known as the Southwest (Alabama, Louisiana, Tennessee, Arkansas, and Mississippi), which were settled by emigrating North Carolinians in large numbers, made Ruffin a celebrated figure at home.
-Public veneration of the "stern prophet," as Ruffin was called, preserved his Court from destruction by populist politicians.
+His decisions' influence on the developing jurisprudence of the states then known as the Southwest (Alabama, Louisiana, Tennessee, Arkansas, and Mississippi), settled by emigrating North Carolinians in large numbers, made Ruffin a celebrated figure at home.
+Public veneration of the "stern prophet," as Ruffin was called, preserved his court from destruction by populist politicians.